9R2by/docker_compose_web_dev/README.md

  The images should now load and build.
  The webpage should be live on: 127.0.0.1:80
  The database container can be reached @127.0.0.1:3306
- (for editing purposes "Beekeeper Studio" can be used for example)
+ (for editing purposes "Beekeeper Studio" or "DBeaver" can be used for example)

  please change the db settings to your needs!